richmahn/en_tn/gen/09/intro.md

 Some translations prefer to set apart extended quotations, prayers or songs.
 The ULB and many other English translations indent the lines of 9:6-7, which is the poetic part of the quotation.
 They also set apart 9:25-27 which contain two quotations.

+Some translations indent each line of poetry to make it easier to read.
+The ULB does this with the poetry in 9:6 and 9:25-27.

 #### Special concepts in this chapter ####

 ##### Man's relationship to animals #####